 Located in Springfield, Missouri, Drury University is a private liberal arts college with a strong College of Continuing and Professional Studies, which runs Drury’s online education programs.
 Drury offers an online bachelor of science degree in general studies.

 In addition to the technical degree transfer program, Drury also offers an individual program for students in the general studies program.
-Working with an academic advisor, majors design an individualized program of study in one of three areas: humanities and fine arts, science and mathematics, or social sciences.
+Working with an academic advisor, majors design an individualized program of study in one of six areas: humanities and fine arts, science and mathematics, social sciences, sustainability, organizational leadership, or conflict resolution and peacebuilding.
 In order to graduate, students must complete 124 credit hours, including Drury’s core requirements and 30 credit hours in the learner’s focus area.
 Students can transfer credits earned at other universities, but they must earn their final 30 credit hours at Drury.

 Applicants to Drury’s College of Continuing and Professional Studies must complete an application and submit official high school and college transcripts.
 Students who hold an associate of arts degree from a regionally accredited institution can enter Drury with junior year status and will be automatically awarded 42 semester hours of general education coursework.